cverluise/patwhoami/docs/ANNOTATION_GUIDELINES.md

 ---|---|---|---|---
 US JP DE KR CN FR GB TW CH IT SU NL SE CA ES   |  [Lists of universities and colleges by country](https://en.wikipedia.org/wiki/Category:Lists_of_universities_and_colleges_by_country)    |  [Lists of research institutes by country](https://en.wikipedia.org/wiki/Category:Research_institutes_by_country)    |  [Lists of hospitals by country](https://en.wikipedia.org/wiki/Category:Lists_of_hospitals_by_country)    |  [Lists of companies by country](https://en.wikipedia.org/wiki/Category:Lists_of_companies_by_country) [List of Nobel laureates by country](https://en.wikipedia.org/wiki/List_of_Nobel_laureates_by_country)

-We complete our list with other data:
+We complete our list with other data (or remplace wiki data when the title is tagged with * symbol):

 country\_code   | University/graduate school | Research institute/agency | Hospital | Other
 ---|---|---|---|---